pattu777/Algorithms-and-Data-structures/README.md

 * Geeksforgeeks

 ## Contributing
-If you find any errors or write some new unit tests, just create your own branch and send a pull request.
+I am learning Python and TDD.
+So if you notice any issues with the code or unit tests, please let me know.
+Also if you want to contribute, just create your own branch and send a pull request.

-## Note
-If you need more explanation, I have written some blog posts on my website about some data structures.
-Visit [chinmayapatanaik.com](chinmayapatanaik.com).